nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 New Date/Time: 10/11/2024 12:56
 ____________________________________________________________________________________________________
 ```

+> **Note**: This could cause the modified session to have a different index in the training session list, as
+> as the list is sorted in a chronological order.

 ### 5. List all Training Sessions: `list`
 **Purpose**: Displays all Training Sessions the user has added.